For one whole month, I missed worshiping in our home church.

 What this church has that particularly made my heart jump was a baptistery, still a pipe dream in our village church.

 Baptism is a key step in a believer's walk with Jesus.
-It is he/she makes a public confession of his/her faith.
+It is when he/she makes a public confession of his/her faith.
 In the Bible, Jesus led the way in example of baptism.

 “At that time Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.
 Just as Jesus was coming up out of the water, he saw heaven being torn open and the Spirit descending on him like a dove.
 And a voice came from heaven: ‘You are my Son, whom I love; with you I am well pleased.’”
 Mark 1:9-11 (NIV)

 During one of those rising-above Sundays, over a dozen millennials were baptized.
 It was a moving, hair-raising hallelujah moment.
 As each person emerged from the water, we in the pews broke into a loud and prolonged applause.
-I heard a voice in my mind, You are my son whom I love . . .
+I heard a voice in my head, You are my son whom I love . . .